 When he hung up his boots more than eight years ago, Pitt began planning for coaching, completing his UEFA B coaching qualification and getting a sports coaching and youth development degree, while getting a job as the head of the academy at a semi-professional club in Birmingham.

-But the professional game remained a long way away, until Pitt earned a place on the Premier League, EFL and PFA Charity’s Professional Player to Coach Scheme, launched this summer to increase the number of black and Asian players moving into full-time coaching roles.
+But the professional game remained a long way away, until Pitt earned a place on the Premier League, EFL and PFA Charity’s Professional Player to Coach Scheme, launched last summer to increase the number of black and Asian players moving into full-time coaching roles.

 He is one of the scheme's first intake of six coaches, who are each participating in an individualised learning and development programme, with Pitt working on placement in Burton's academy.